Surviving Diabetes and Pregnancy

-Ive had Diabetes for 26 years so I knew that pregnancy would involve a little bit more than the usual pregnancy experience.
+I had Diabetes for 26 years when I discovered I was pregnant so I knew that pregnancy would involve a little bit more than the usual pregnancy experience.
 What I hadn't realised was the journey I was just about to embark.

 It's hard work but its achievable if you are dedicated to a happy and healthy outcome - your new baby.

 Aim for Great Results to aid even Better Outcomes

 - Ensure that you have a great health team, family/friends support network and listen to them

 A health care team should include any number of General Practitioner, Endocrinologist, Ophthalmologist, Dietician, Educator and Obstetrician.
 Diabetes has the ability to impact every part of your body so make sure you have a team that is proactively managing each element.
 This will mean that you will spend lots of time at doctor and hospital appointments.
 Lean on your family and friends support network when it all becomes too much.